DanielKnafel/Advanced-Programming-2/README.md

 ![Models](https://raw.githubusercontent.com/DanielKnafel/Advanced-Programming-2/master/UML/Models.png)

-Each Model has it's algoritm that it works according to him.
+Each Model has it's own algoritm that works according to its specific logic.
-Client - connects to the flight gear simulator and send it's data according to the DataFileReader he's listening to by MVVM architecture.
+Client - connects to the flight gear simulator and sends data according to the DataFileReader its listening to by MVVM architecture.
 JoystickModel -  responsible for the Joystick algorithm.
 DataFileReader - the main algorithm of our project, manages almost everything.